craftcms/docs/docs/commerce/4.x/orders-carts.md

 ### Forgetting a Cart

+A logged-in customer’s cart is stored in a cookie that persists across sessions, so they can close their browser and return to the store without losing their cart.

-A logged-in customer’s cart is removed from their session automatically when they log out.
-You can call the `forgetCart()` method directly at any time to remove the current cart from the session.
-The cart itself will not be deleted, but only disassociated with the active session.
+You can call the `forgetCart()` method directly, however, to remove the current cart cookie.
+The cart itself will not be deleted, but disassociated with any sessions until it’s loaded again.

 ::: code
 ```twig